hyprland-community/hyprland-plugin-template/README.md

 For a code editor, I recommend VS Code or Neovim, but anything that can use Clangd will work If you use Clangd, `make clangd` will generate a simple `compile_flags.txt` file with the proper include paths and flags, which will make Clangd recognize the includes etc.
+Alternatively, use [bear](https://github.com/rizsotto/Bear) to generate `compile_commands.json`
+which is a bit more granular.

 > **Warning**: Compiling the plugin should still be done using GCC 12+.
 Clang does not properly
 > build Hyprland, and is very fussy about the hook system.
 You will most likely encounter errors